 Wave Snow Pea Blend

 A delicious duet.
-Previously sold as Trial Snow Pea Mix, this colorful snow pea blend combines our purple Beauregarde pea with its green, wavy-podded plus one.
+Previously sold as Trial Snow Pea Mix, this colorful snow pea blend combines our purple Beauregarde snow pea with its wavy-podded plus one, Green Wave.
 Wait for small peas to develop in the pod to reach full flavor potential.
 60-80 days to maturity, depending on planting date.
 Average 125 seeds/oz., 2,000 seeds/lb.

 Breeder Michael Mazourek is on a Mendel-like quest to explore the rainbow of pea potential.
 The first stop?
 This vibrant snow pea mix, which combines our purple Beauregarde pea with Green Wave, its wavy-podded counterpart.
 The sibling lines grow and mature similarly for a delicious, dual-color harvest.
 For best flavor, we recommend waiting to harvest until small peas are visible in the pods, past traditional snow pea size.
 Stay tuned for colorful new additions.